top of page

 INTERNATIONAL JUSTICE & ACCOUNTABILITY

-In this collective push towards justice and accountability, the use of multiple legal forums to initiate cases for the violations of international law in Myanmar are key, and the coalition will continue to coordinate to enhance the effectiveness of these strategies.
+In this collective push towards justice and accountability, the use of multiple legal forums to initiate cases for the violations of international law in Myanmar is key, and the Coalition will continue to coordinate to enhance the effectiveness of these strategies.

 bottom of page